How to Request Reimbursement

 - Applicant cannot be reimbursed for purchases from a business where applicant participates in ownership (producer cooperatives excluded).

 6. Applicants cannot combine projects or attach items to another applicant’s project.
 Applicants cannot submit multiple reimbursement requests for the same item.

 7. Reimbursement documentation must be postmarked or uploaded to your TAEP Online Account Portal by the reimbursement request deadline.
 Additional processing time is required for incomplete reimbursement requests and requests submitted within one month of the program deadline.
-It is recommended you submit your request as soon as the project is complete.
+It is recommended you submit your reimbursement request as soon as your project is complete.